Hirevo/alexandrie/README.md

 `docker-compose`
 -------

 You can host Alexandrie in a Docker container on your computer or a host machine of your choosing.
+You will need both [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed.

-To get started, you'll need to edit the `example.env` file.
+To get started, you'll need to copy the `example.env` file and save it as `.env` (filename is important).
 You should:

 * Set `APPDATA` to the path of a new directory where the container will store the crate index, crate files, & database file.
 * Set `CRATE_INDEX` to the SSH path of an existing repo with a valid index `config.json` file.